Johanrva/JavaClass/README.md

 # JavaClass
-This is the repository about exercises of Java and spring of course Backend Todos a la U
+In this was developed the activity 1 of Java exercises.